crispab/ansible_role_aws_ecr_docker_push/README.md

 `ecr_name` - The name of the Elastic Container Reqistry to create/use.
 Example value: *betrcode/goodtimes*

+`region` - The AWS region to use.
+Example value: *eu-west-1*

 `source_image_tag` The full image name including tag name to push.
 Example value: *betrcode/goodtimes:latest*

+The output variable `full_destination_image` can be used by later tasks, for instance to know which image to download from a userdata script in a AWS AutoScalingGroup.

 Dependencies